meltyblend/meltyblend/README.md

 - 👋 Hi, I’m Aren
 - 👀 I’m interested in video games, math, and CS !
-- 🌱 I’m currently studying and majoring in CS and Math.
+- 🌱 I’m currently studying and majoring in CS and Math at CSU Fullerton
 - 💞️ I’m looking to collaborate on anything that is fun!
-- 📫 How to reach me: arenRchavez@gmail.com
+- 📫 How to reach me: arenc@csu.fullerton.edu

 <!---
 meltyblend/meltyblend is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.